fl4shk/frost32_cpu/README.md

 ## Plans
-It's planned for an optional five-stage pipeline to be usable in the future, with an instruction fetch stage to be added.
-This extra stage would add one cycle of latency to conditional branches, jumps, and calls, but perhaps not to loads and stores.

-It's planned for loads and stores at the very least to be able to take only three cycles even with the four-stage pipeline, which requires a change to the stalling logic.
-It's planned for loads and stores to also take only three cycles in the five stage pipeline as well.

-The stalling logic currently prevents even just fetching new instructions, which could be changed for loads and stores in particular.

-Integer division is being considered as I've written some modules for that previously that I could easily include, though it would be preferable to

 Due to the bus architecture, if a cache is added (quite likely), it will probably be shared instruction and data cache.
 It would likely have asynchronous reads because doing so would permit not needing an instruction